-We spent the long weekend at a cabin in the mountains near Mt Hood in Oregon, a 3 - 4 hour drive south of Seattle, and if you're planning to start your adventure around 4 pm Friday night, lets make that 6 hours.
+We spent the long weekend at a cabin in the mountains near Mt Hood in Oregon, a 3 - 4-hour drive south of Seattle.
 The woods, lacking modern conveniences, grocery stores, the spa etc., we packed our own food and prepared meals.
 We cooked meals that would 'stick to your ribs' as my father-in-law would put it - chili, pasta, soy chorizo and scrambled egg burritos with avocado.
 The first day on the hill was cold and snowy.
 We stopped for lunch, I ordered a hot chocolate and the waiter insisted on bringing me a Baileys and peppermint Schnapps concoction with a hint of chocolate.
 Needless to say, I was no longer cold.
 I thought it necessary to balance things out, so I ordered a salad with couscous and veggies, and it was delicious.
 One step up from the usual vegetarian black bean chili or veggie burger, which seems to frequent the menu.
 It is worth noting that even in the most remote parts of Oregon, where the road access in the winter is somewhat challenging, the vegetables were still local, sustainable, and organic, likely harvested by free-range chickens.
 The beer was local, craft and hoppy, and that's how you know you are in the Pacific Northwest.
-Yakima Valley, just east of Seattle, is one of the most fertile hop growing regions in the world, accounting for 77% of the total hop crop in the United States, with Oregon and Idaho producing the rest.
+Yakima Valley, just east of Seattle, is one of the most fertile hops growing regions in the world, accounting for 77% of the total hop crop in the United States, with Oregon and Idaho producing the rest.
 This probably has something to do with our obsession with hoppy beers.
 Personally, I could care less about hops.
-I find it bitter and unappealing, and I am sure that I have probably hurt

 Now arugula, this is something that I can get behind.
 Arugula, so peppery and crisp, where were you hiding when I was growing up?
 So many years of my life eating sub par salads, lacking that je ne sais quoi.
 Pale iceberg lettuce, bitter radicchio, and spring mix, you are dead to me.
 Since my introduction to arugula, the way I eat has changed substantially.
 I now use it as a garnish on most everything I eat.
 Salads, sandwiches, eggs, quiche, pasta.
 The list goes on.
 Nest week I'm thinking about trying a arugula almond pesto.
 Luckily Mr. H is also coveting this delicate herb.
 It would be a shame if he didn't share the same enthusiasm as I do.